georgeemiL787/Mcv_capstone_project/MVC Arch/README.md

 ### Troubleshooting

 - If topics are missing, ensure CARLA and ROS bridge are running and publishing the expected topics.
-- On Windows, prefer WSL for ROS (Noetic on Ubuntu 20.04) and run the above commands inside WSL.
+- On Windows, prefer WSL for ROS (Noetic on Ubuntu 20.04) and run the above commands inside WSL